glotzerlab/hoomd-rs/hoomd-spatial/ARCHITECTURE.md

 ### Members

-- **Origin:**
-  Set the origin of the cell grid.
-Will be used by parallel Monte Carlo algorithms.
 - **Cell Width:**
   Uses cube boxes to partition space.
 The cell size is user-defined and exposed as a parameter.